-Applying the per pupil programmatic cost (net of state aid and other revenues) of \$27,50010 to the new students projected (51 from the Rutgers multiplier method) results in a potential annual additional cost to the District of \$1,402,500.
+Applying the per pupil programmatic cost (net of state aid and other revenues) of \$27,500 to the new students projected (51 from the Rutgers multiplier method, and 65 from the Case Study method) results in a potential annual additional cost to the District of \$1,402,500 (Rutgers method) to \$1,787,500 (Case Study method).
 These potential costs would be wholly covered by the estimated \$2.25 million in annual tax revenue that the District would receive annually from the Preferred Alternative (see Section 2.B.11.a.(iii), below).
 Accordingly, it is the Applicant's opinion that the Preferred Alternative would not have a significant adverse impact on the District.

-Given that the additional cost of the Preferred Alternative to the BHCSD is directly related to the number of students that live in the project and attend the public schools, if more than 51 PSAC live in the project, the cost to the District could be greater than projected.
-(Similarly, if the number of students were lower than projected, the cost to the District would be lower.)
 In correspondence dated December 16, 2022, from the school district to the North Castle Town Board, the Superintendent indicated that it was her opinion that there would likely be more than 51 students living in the Preferred Alternative and attending BHCSD.
 However, the district also noted that, "the estimated taxes of approximately 2 million dollars annually toward school taxes should cover variable costs" (see Appendix I).
-Therefore, even if more than 51 students live within the Preferred Alternative, it is the opinion of the BHCSD that the tax revenue generated would be sufficient to cover the costs associated with those students.
+As such, it is the opinion of the BHCSD that the tax revenue generated would be sufficient to cover the costs associated with those students.